 Washington DC, April 2015.

-- I am current researching a book on the global history of the oil palm tree and the
+My current project is a book tracing the history of the oil palm tree and the global

 palm oil industry.
-Based on archival research on four continents, the book will trace
+Based on archival research on four continents, the book follows